-Your doctor will start with a physical exam.
+Your health care provider should start with a physical exam.
 It's likely to include:

-In baby boys, a hydrocele sometimes disappears on its own.
-But for males of any age, it's important for a doctor to evaluate a hydrocele because it can be associated with an underlying testicular condition.
+In babies, a hydrocele sometimes goes away on its own.
+But at any age, it's important for a health care provider to check a hydrocele.
+That's because it can be linked to a problem with the testicles.

 Preparing for your appointment